samcofer/sol-eng-docker/workshop/README.md

 - Let me try this `ldapsearch` command to be sure it works the way I thought
 - I have some time.
 Let me try to configure RStudio Server Pro to use SAML for myself
+- What happens if I tweak this nginx configuration?
 - I either use `docker` or am interested in learning more about `docker`

 # Sounds Fun!
 What's next!?